My penalty charge notice is unfair. How do I challenge it?

 - The PCN number

-- The reason for appeal and why you believe it’s been issued unfairly
+- The reason for appeal and why you believe it has been issued unfairly

 - All evidence that can support your appeal